PardeshiRahul142/OasisInfobyteTask/README.md

-this are the task of oasisInfobye online intership .
+This are the task of oasisInfobye online intership .
 I am complete that task .
 In this task four small application 1) bankAccount.java 2)NumberGuessingGame.java 3)OnlineReservationSystem.java 4)Online_Examination.java.